OctopusDeploy/docs/docs/administration/reporting/report-on-deployments-using-excel.md

    ![](images/3278131.png)

-## Report on the Data Using a Pivot Table {#ReportondeploymentsusingExcel-Reportonthedatausingapivottable}
+## Report on the data using a pivot table {#ReportondeploymentsusingExcel-Reportonthedatausingapivottable}

 It's easy to turn the table of deployments into a pivot table for reporting.